TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Index.rst

    * writing documentation for extensions
    * writing documentation for the TYPO3 core.

-   You will find information about how to format the documenation in reST and some best practices in this guide.
+   You will find information about how to format the documentation in reST and some best practices in this guide.

 **Additional information**